 According to one eBay supplier, these JUKI machines take Nakajima printwheels:

-But that seller’s list is unreliable: The same JUKI models are also listed as compatible under “IBM Wheelwriter” which is wrong, because the Wheelwriter has a completely different (enclosed) printwheel.
-JUKI should be listed under the “IBM Actionwriter”.
+(But ribbon listings can be very unreliable: The same JUKI models are also listed as compatible under “IBM Wheelwriter” which is wrong, because the Wheelwriter has a completely different (enclosed) cartridge printwheel.
+JUKI should be listed under the “IBM Actionwriter”.)

 In fact, the JUKI 2200 will take a Nakajima printwheel and won’t complain at all.
 It just won’t print the right characters (I can’t remember what I typed but it wasn’t this):